plewto/Cadejo/doc/intro.md

 Cadejo.
 Details on how to do this can be found in the documentation for the Combo instrument.

-Three full-feature instruments are included in the Cadejo package.
+Four full-feature instruments are included in the Cadejo package.

 __ALGO__ is an 8-operator FM synthesizer with some unique features.

+__ALIAS__ is a mean little 3 oscillator subtractive instrument with extensive modulation possibilities.

 __MASA__ is an organ simulation loosely based on the Hammond B3.